GODWIN'S CLAN - 7: KINSMAN TO KINGS - Harold Godwinson' s Path To The Throne

 The death of Harald Sigurdsson at Staenfordes Brycg near Eoferwic, or Jorvik to Scandinavian inhabitants (Stamford Bridge near York)

-The painting above owes something to Snorri Sturlusson's account of 'King Harald's Saga' in the depiction of horses on the battlefield.
+The painting above owes something to Snorri Sturlusson's account of 'King Harald's Saga' in the depiction of horses on the battlefield at Stamford Bridge near York.
 Both English and Norse warriors may have ridden to battle but always fought on foot, in the shieldwall.
 They prized their horses too much to risk them in a clash of weapons.
-The Norsemen with Harald Sigurdsson would not have had horses here, and Harald himself was much too tall to ride a horse.
-Even nowadays on a Clydesdale his feet would have trailed on the ground in the way fellow countryman Hrolf 'the Ganger' (known widely as Rollo)!
+Being a ship-borne force the Norsemen with Harald Sigurdsson would not have had horses here, and Harald himself was much too tall to ride a horse.
+Even nowadays, on a Clydesdale, his feet would have trailed on the ground as did those of fellow countryman Hrolf 'the Ganger' (known widely as Rollo)!